Skip to main content

 df_clean = df.dropna()

-# Drop rows with missing values in specific columns
+# Safer: drop rows missing only in critical columns

 df_clean = df.dropna(subset=['age'])